In-Drawer Knife Block: Build Your Own

 Two-Tier Design

-For deep drawers, create upper and lower knife storage levels.
+For deep drawers, create upper and lower storage levels.
 The upper tier slides or lifts to access knives stored below.
-Doubles capacity in the same footprint.
+Doubles capacity in the same footprint — useful in small kitchens where drawer space is at a premium.

 Material Selection